clemensv/xregistry-cli/README.md

 A command-line tool for working with xRegistry documents and APIs, with powerful code generation capabilities for building messaging and eventing applications.

-## Why xRegistry CLI?
+## Why xRegistry Code Generation CLI?

 ### Production-Ready Code, Not Just Snippets

-Unlike typical code generators that dump a single file and leave you to figure out the rest, xRegistry CLI generates complete, **SDK-like projects** with:
+Unlike typical code generators that dump a single file and leave you to figure out the rest, xRegistry Code Generation CLI generates complete, **SDK-like projects** with:

 - ✅ **Working integration tests** out of the box (using Docker/Testcontainers)
 - ✅ **Type-safe producer and consumer clients** for multiple platforms